 As you can see, settlements are unique to each case.
 The only way to know for sure what to expect is by talking to a lawyer.
-Speak with an Athens pedestrian accident lawyer as soon as possible.
+Speak with a pedestrian accident lawyer serving Athens as soon as possible.

 At John Foy & Associates, we’ll help value your case and fight for what you deserve.
 To learn more about your options, reach out for a free consultation.

 to find a John Foy office near you